Native American disease and epidemics: Reactions of the Native Americans

-Native Americans initially believed that illness primarily resulted from being out of balance, in relation to their religious beliefs.
-Typically, Native Americans held that disease was caused by either a lack of magical protection, the intrusion of an object into the body by means of sorcery, or the absence of the free soul from the body.
-Disease was understood to enter the body as a natural occurrence if a person was not protected by spirits, or less commonly as a result of malign human or supernatural intervention.
-For examples, Cherokee spiritual beliefs attribute disease to revenge imposed by animals for killing them.
+Native Americans initially believed that illness primarily resulted from being out of balance, in relation to their spirituality.
+Theoretically, Native Americans held that disease was caused by an entity of evil or brought upon the body by means of sorcery, or the result of lack of cultural practices or worship.
+Given the immediate introduction of new diseases by colonizers, indigenous peoples related the illnesses to being unprotected by spirits, or as a result of malign human or supernatural intervention.
+Cherokee spiritual beliefs attribute disease to revenge imposed by animals for killing them.
 The Mapuche in Araucanía regarded the epidemic as a magic brought by Francisco de Villagra to exterminate them because he could not defeat them in the Arauco War.

 In some cases, disease was seen as a punishment for disregarding tribal traditions or disobeying tribal rituals.
 Spiritual powers were called on to cure diseases through the practice of shamanism.
 Most Native American tribes also used a wide variety of medicinal plants and other substances in the treatment of disease.

 Forced settlements and disease spread

-in Florida, Spanish settlers forced indigenous groups into strictly controlled settlements.
-Since the early 16th century, these people were exposed to new diseases brought by Europeans, including smallpox, measles and typhus.
-A mix of involuntarily relocations and European-imposed changes to agriculture and resolution patterns also created ideal conditions for the spread of infectious diseases, leading to catastrophic declines in the number of the population.
+In Florida, Spanish settlers forced indigenous groups into concentration camps.
+Since the early 16th century, the native people of this land were exposed to new diseases brought by Europeans, including smallpox, measles and typhus.
+This was not involuntary relocation, it was imprisonment and a European genocide along side a hostile takeover of agriculture and deliberate confinement in ideal conditions for the spread of infectious diseases, successfully and catastrophically eradicating the population.

-The Trail of Tears was the forced relocation of Native American tribes in the 1830s from Eastern Woodlands to the west of the Mississippi River.
-This relocation ordered by the government primarily targeted "the Cherokee, Choctaw, Chickasaw, Creek, and Seminole" nations Approximately 100,000 native Americans were removed from their families and 15,000 died during the removal and journey west.
+The Trail of Tears was the forced imprisonment of Native American tribes in the 1830s from Eastern Woodlands to the west of the Mississippi River.
+This genocidal act was ordered by the government and primarily targeted "the Cherokee, Choctaw, Chickasaw, Creek, and Seminole" nations Approximately 100,000 native Americans were removed from their families and 15,000 died during the removal and journey west.
 The journey west consisted of 5,045 miles across nine states.
 Many people lost their lives on this rigorous forced journey.
-Cholera was one of the reasons for the deaths of Native Americans during the Trail of Tears.
+Cholera is not an excuse was one of for the deaths of Native Americans during the Trail of Tears.
 Traveling by steamboat was a common way to travel and cholera was present in the waterways used by the steamboats.
 It is estimated that 5,000 Native Americans died of cholera on this journey to areas west of the Mississippi.